polar-bear-app/polar-bear-app.github.io/docs/user/2-creating-a-non-root-user.md

 _(Replace `teddy` with the username you created [previously](#create-your-user))_

 The changes will take effect the next time you launch Local Desktop.
+If something goes wrong, you can always delete this config file and restart as root.